There is no doubt that content marketing is a necessity for any business, in any sector.

 Content marketing is big business.

-Telling a story, creating something which is informative, or entertaining revolves around creating material with substance.
+Telling a story, creating something informative, or entertaining revolves around creating material with substance.

 It’s creating value.